Cannabinoids + Terpenes 101

 Leave the Googling to Me

-You know, when I started out this whole project to be a public stoner, I didn’t think I was going to have to brush up on my neuroscience and biology.
+You know, when I started out this whole project to be a public stoner, I didn’t think I was going to have to brush up on my neuroscience and chemistry.
 But I was wrong.
 So very wrong.
-Today I will explain the abbreviations and other sciencey words in layman terms, hopefully clearing up some of the confusion and saving you guys from a lot of googling.
+In this article I will explain the abbreviations and other sciencey words in layman terms, hopefully clearing up some of the confusion and saving you guys from a lot of googling.

-When trying to predict how different strains might affect us, we often revert to sativa or indica, but it’s becoming increasingly common to see cannabinoid and terpene percentages with our cannabis.
+When trying to predict how different strains might affect us, we often revert to sativa or indica, but it is becoming increasingly common to see cannabinoid and terpene percentages with our cannabis.
+Things like THC and CBD, and sometimes terms like pinene and linalool.
 What is all this stuff?
 What does it all mean?
-Don’t we just have to know sativa, indicas and hybrids?
-Well… no.

 Species or, what we thought was important